 People have lived in the islands of Laamu Atoll for more than 2000 years.
-Isdhoo has sites of special cultural and heritage value.

-No items or cultural significance have been discovered in the vicinity of the site.
-However, careful attention has to be given during all operations of IWMC to ensure that no damage is caused to cultural and heritage that may be discovered during the operational stages of IWMC.
+No items of cultural and historical significance have been discovered in the vicinity of the site.
+However, careful attention has to be given during construction and operations of IWMC to ensure that no damage is caused to cultural and heritage that may be discovered during the construction stages of IWMC.